SIC app

 User Flow

 My next step was creating a User Flow Map based on user personas provided by the UX Research & Implementation team.
-A detailed map for MVP (with possible future features) was presented to stakeholders to get early feedback on the product.
+A detailed map for MVP (with possible future features) was presented to stakeholders for visibility and early feedback.

 Step 4